VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-line-item-type.md

 # OrderLineItemType ==~object~==

-The `OrderLineItemType` type represents a line item within a customer order.
+This type represents a line item within a customer order.

 ## Fields